bholben/Poker/TaskList.md

 ## Task List

+TODO:

- - Extract card from sprite - figure out how.
+ + Extract card from sprite - figure out how.
- - Object classes - decide on architecture.
+ + Object classes - decide on architecture.

- -
+Nice-to-haves:

+ - Swap out sprite for one with jokers

 Classes: